 By default, most modes are activated in "oneshot" type, unless the mode lock is toggled.
+The mode type is indicated in the brackets after the mode name in the mode indicator.
+The following keys are important for initiating a mode:

-Commmand Description Esc Exit any mode.
+Commmand Description Space Enter "meta" mode.
+Next keystroke will trigger a particular mode.
+Esc Exit any mode.
 Does not toggle the lock.
 1 Toggle the soft lock to the current mode or any future modes.
 L Toggle the normal lock to the current mode or any future modes.